volkov97/extra-components/README.md

-# Tech Notes UI Components
+# Extra UI

-UI components library.
+UI components and tools based on React.

 ## Stand

-[Here](https://volkov97.github.io/extra-components/default/) you can get a stand with all components.
+[Here](https://extra-ui.now.sh/) you can get a stand with all components.

 **Are you using ts-loader?**